meshrwkv/manuals/README.md

 ## Indexed Mesh Requirement

 For this extension to function correctly, the mesh must be indexed.
-An indexed mesh uses an array of indices to reference vertices, allowing for efficient reuse of vertex data and reducing the overall size of the mesh data.

 ## Normals

 Normals are required for each face of the mesh.
-A face is defined by three vertices.
-The normal of a face is a vector that is perpendicular to the plane of the face.
-In the above schema, normals are included in the `attributes` section of each primitive in the `meshes` array.
-The `NORMAL` attribute is an accessor index that points to the buffer view containing the normal data.

 ## Vertex and Face Sorting Scheme

-The vertex and face sorting scheme is a crucial part of the `VSEKAI_mesh_geometric_embedding` extension.
-It ensures that the geometric data is organized in a consistent and predictable manner, which is essential for efficient processing and accurate rendering.

 Vertices within each face are sorted first.
 The comparison function `compare_vertices` is used to sort an array of vertices.
 This function compares two vertices based on their z-coordinate first.
 If the z-coordinates are equal, it then compares the y-coordinates.
 If the y-coordinates are also equal, it finally compares the x-coordinates.